 Like those 75% of startups, Whey of Life did not make it to its 10 year anniversary, but Mazarakis gained valuable experience and started a practice that has served her well to this day: mindfulness.
 While it may be a trendy buzzword today, mindfulness was barely on anyone’s radar in 2011 when Mazarakis first took an interest.
 What’s more impressing, though is to hear her talk about how she developed a mindfulness curriculum for Northwestern’s School of Engineering.

 Daphne’s mindfulness practices gave her the “equanimity that [she] needed to engage in very challenging conversations,” and the curriculum grew from those experiences.
 A curriculum that teaches mindfulness and emotional intelligence fit perfectly with Northwestern’s Whole-Brain Engineering program, which was originally developed to train holistic thinkers, not just engineers.
 Similarly, sustainable agriculture can be thought of as a holistic approach to feeding the world’s population.
-Through a combination of innovative technology and business practices, Daphne’s newest investment, Finger Lakes Fish, is looking to create a sustainable model for the seafood industry.
+Through a combination of innovative technology and business practices, Daphne’s newest investment, Finger Lakes Fish (now LocalCoho), is looking to create a sustainable model for the seafood industry.

 Seafood, the Last Frontier of the Grocery Store